 The medium formats supported by the radio are ISO 9660 Level 1 and Level 2 and includes the Joliet extension.
-When reading discs recorded using formats other than files properly and may be unable to play the file normally.
+When reading discs recorded using formats other than ISO 9660 Level 1 and Level 2, the radio may fail to read files properly and may be unable to play the file normally.
 UDF and Apple HFS formats are not supported.